Sections

 14. Click the Switch Between Header and Footer button.
 Your cursor should be in the footer of the first page.
 Notice that it says: Footer Section 1.
 We do not want a page number on the first page so leave it blank.

 15. Click the Show Next button to jump to the next footer.
-It should read: Footer Section Notice on the right that it says Same As Previous.
+It should read: Footer Section Notice on the right that it says Link to Previous.

-16. Click the Same As Previous button.
+16. Click the Link to Previous button.
 This disconnects Section 2 footer from Section 1 footer.

 17. Choose the Center button on the Formatting toolbar to move your cursor to the middle of the footer.